SAoME/gb-toolbox/README.md

 * **v0.2:** Fix bug breaking things when a modal is closed and opened again.
 * **v0.3:** Added Modlog, Modnotes and Send PM links to avatar tooltips, and minor general tweaks.
 * **v0.4:** Added Blending Textures tutorial to shortcodes and Sublog to avatar tooltips.

+## Known Bugs:

+* Shortcodes don't appear on PM forms, only appear on forms inside modals.
+* The script doesn't work anymore once a post or comment has been submitted.
+Haven't been able to debug this yet.